magmacomputing/tempo/README.md

 *~~~
 # configuration:
-	You will need to install a polyfill, until the standard reaches your Browser.
+	You will need to install a polyfill until the Temporal standard reaches your Browser.
 	I recommend the following:

 	npm install @js-temporal/polyfill